import-js/eslint-plugin-import/resolvers/webpack/README.md

 or a `config` parameter may be provided with another filename/path either relative to the `package.json`, or a complete, absolute path.

+If multiple webpack configurations are found the first configuration containing a resolve section will be used.
+Optionally, the `config-index` (zero-based) setting can be used to select a specific configuration.

 ```yaml
 ---
 settings: